-1 patient.
-The brain can therefore become very, very 2 swollen inside the head, so swollen that the pressure in 3 the head will actually prevent any fresh blood coming to the brain because the pressure is such that it's 4 5 exceeded the blood pressure.
-If that's the case, then fresh blood can't come to 6 the brain so it can't bring those inflammatory cells 7 into the tissues.
-So all of the inflammatory and 8 9 reactive changes we see in the brain will be muted in 10 a patient who is nursed on a ventilator with 11 an extremely swollen brain.
-12 Q. His reference to three days is actually, I think, what Professor Cartwright was envisaging is that she had come 13 in with something that started as some sort of viral 14 infection and that would have been on the 21st, and she 15 16 has died by the 23rd, and I think the autopsy -- at 17 least the brain is removed on the 24th.
-And really what he's asking himself is: is it possible to have had an 18 identification of a viral encephalitis or some sort of 19
+I think the important point here is to remember that Claire was being ventilated at that time.
+And once you put a child on a ventilator -- or any patient who has brain swelling -- you're actually breathing for the patient.
+The brain can therefore become very, very swollen inside the head, so swollen that the pressure in the head will actually prevent any fresh blood coming to the brain because the pressure is such that it's exceeded the blood pressure.

+If that's the case, then fresh blood can't come to the brain so it can't bring those inflammatory cells into the tissues.
+So all of the inflammatory and reactive changes we see in the brain will be muted in 1.0 a patient who is nursed on a ventilator with 11 an extremely swollen brain.

-- 20 viral infection?
-It had apparently produced the kinds - 21 of effects and contributed to her death in the way that - 22 the clinicians thought it was, and yet you see no - evidence of it despite three days, if you like, and he 23 - 24 was thinking that that would be a sufficient period - where you might see some sort of evidence of it in the 25
+12 Q. His reference to three days is actually, I think, what 13 Professor Cartwright was envisaging is that she had come in with something that started as some sort of viral infection and that would have been on the 21st, and she 15 16 has died by the 23rd, and I think the autopsy -- at least the brain is removed on the 24th.
+And really what he's asking himself is: is it possible to have had an 18 identification of a viral encephalitis or some sort of 19 20 viral infection?
+It had apparently produced the kinds of effects and contributed to her death in the way that 21 the clinicians thought it was, and yet you see no 23 evidence of it despite three days, if you like, and he 24 was thinking that that would be a sufficient period 25 where you might see some sort of evidence of it in the brain.
+I think that's why he's stressing the three day point.